-Standards for Effective Applied Behavior Analysis Organizations
+Standards of Excellence for Applied Behavior Analysis Services

 Project Need: To date, there are no industry-wide standards for organizations that provide Applied Behavior Analysis therapy.
 These standards and guidelines focus on areas needed to deliver and sustain high-quality services, manage treatment costs, and reduce risk and liability.

 Note: The public comment period will begin Friday, September 10th, 2021, and remain open for 45 days.
 All comments must be submitted by Monday, October 25th, 2021 at 5 PM PST to be considered by the commission.